yoavv/Histopathologic_Cancer_Detection/README.md

 ## Results

-I can Only evaluate the results on the validation set as the labels for the test set are not released
+I can Only evaluate the results on the validation set as the labels for the test set are not released.

+The results are very accurate compared to the random baseline of 60%

 <img src="images/confusion.png"/>